 FrightFest and Raven Banner present Motherly; book festival tickets here.

 Stephen King once wrote, “There’s no bitch on earth like a mother frightened for her kids.”
 I think we all know this to be true.
 After all, mothers will often go to the ends of the earth to protect their kids.
-But, this can be rooted in blind love; the mother’s choices, held in a misguided view of a child’s perfection.
+But, this can be rooted in blind love, the mother’s choices held in a misguided view of their child’s perfection.
 Sometimes, mothers will even sacrifice their own happiness, relationship or marriage to ensure their child’s happiness, even if this damages their esteem and life chances.
 However, sometimes their choices are rooted in the child’s need for safety, particularly when a mother flees a family home due to the actions of a spouse or partner.
 And it’s here where Craig David Wallace’s brand new horror/thriller Motherly begins.

 READ MORE: THE WINTER LAKE